-For any business which has employees, the expense report is an important part of its accounting process.
-It saves the business time and efforts.
-It makes it easier for both the accounts department as well as the employees to do their jobs.
+For any business with employees, the expense report is an important part of its accounting process.
+It saves the business time and effort and makes it easier for both the accounts department and the employees to do their jobs.

-An expense report is a document or a form which employees in an organization fill.
+It is a document or a form that employees in an organization fill out.
 Here, the purpose is to record and receive reimbursements for the business expenses incurred.
-Expense reports are commonly used for recording travel expenses of employees and other sundry expenses.
+These are commonly used for recording the travel expenses of employees and other sundry expenses.
 Some common expenses include:

 - Hotels, trains flights, and other transport expenses.